anthonychu/durable-entities-agents/README.md

     This will:
     - Register the agent with the function app
     - Add the necessary Durable Functions and Durable Entities behind the scenes.
-Also enables
     - Enable an HTTP endpoint for interacting with the agent

 3. Call the agent using the HTTP built-in endpoint.
 Specify the conversation session ID.
 If the session doesn't exist, it'll automatically create one: